 There’s lots of jargon when it comes to cannabis, with both slang terms and scientific ones making their way into the everyday vocabulary of the medical marijuana user.
-If you’ve just received your MMJ card, or are looking to get one, here’s a handy guide to the most common scientific words you will see on our site …
+If you’ve just received your MMJ card, or are looking to get one, here’s a handy guide to the most common scientific words you will see on our site and elsewhere …

 The opposite of a receptor antagonist.
 An agonist is a chemical that promotes a biological response by binding to a receptor.

 A major phytocannabinoid with lots of potential health benefits, and for most people none of the psychoactive effects.
 Accounts for up to 40% of the cannabis plant’s extracts, and after THC is the cannabinoid often found in largest amounts.
 Also seems to “balance out” the effects of THC, reducing its negative side-effects.

 A chemical compound that acts on cannabinoid receptors.
 Cannabinoids can refer to phytocannabinoids (from the plant, usually but not necessarily always the cannabis plant) and endocannabinoids (cannabinoids produced naturally by the human body).

 A cannabinoid receptor that is located primarily in the central and peripheral nervous system.

 A cannabinoid receptor that is located throughout the body, including the brain and immune system.
 Some postulate that there are CB3, CB4 and possibly even CB5 receptors.

 The chemical reaction that removes a carboxyl group and releases CO2, i.e. removing a carbon atom from a carbon chain.
 Usually used in relation to applying heat to cannabis, whether in terms of smoking or cooking.